Best Things To Do In Paris

 Notre Dame Cathedral| ©Mehmet Turgut Kirkgoz

-It's inevitable to refer to one of Paris' most iconic monuments without wincing a little and mentioning the flames that devoured the structure on April 15, 2019.
+It's inevitable to refer to one of Paris' most iconic monuments without shuddering a little and not mentioning the flames that devoured the structure on April 15, 2019.

 6. Discover the unknown Sainte Chapelle